 ORGAN

-SATURDAY, 2 MARCH 2024
+SATURDAY, 15 MARCH 2025

-CLOSING DATE: 31 JANUARY 2024
+CLOSING DATE: 31 JANUARY 2025

 ORGAN SECTION INFORMATION

-1. Teachers, parents and performers are advised to read the Festival Rules and the Organ Rules carefully.
+1. Teachers, parents and performers are advised to read the Festival Rules and the following Organ Rules carefully.

 2. Age for classes to be reckoned as of 1 March of the Festival Year.